tiloc/opencensus-python/README.md

 * Break down overall DB access into dedicated buckets for INSERT, SELECT, UPDATE, SELECT COUNT(*) operations

 ### Added to Azure Exporters
-* Export of User ID and Session ID for "Usage" section in Application Insights
+* Export of User ID and Session ID for "Usage" section in Azure Monitor

 ### Removed from Azure Exporters
 * Heartbeat functionality